SeleneCosmia/selene-scripts/README.md

-# selene-scripts
+### selene-scripts
+---
-An amalgamation of my personal shell scripts.
-Mostly written in bash at the moment.
+This repo holds an amalgamation of my personal shell scripts, written in various scripting langs + completions for commands that don't provide their own completion scripts.